Raj-Srikar/Sudoku-Solver/README.md

-# Sudoku Solver with GUI Appication
+# Sudoku Solver with GUI Application

 Solves Sudoku within seconds.
 The Sudoku can be given manually in the output screen or from a file.
 <p align = "center">